 Within my first few months of working for a large corporation, I realized I was surrounded by people far smarter than I was and ashamed of only having a high school diploma I pursued my Associate’S degree to close the knowledge gap.
 Feeling supported by my managers I went on to complete my Bachelor’s while traveling 70% and raising two kids.
 But, development is more than a college education, it is the endless pursuit of the skills, talents, and abilities to be able to handle whatever life throws at you.

 I have often said I would follow my favorite leaders into a burning building.
-Good leaders are a dime a dozen but, GREAT leaders are harder to find.
+Average leaders are a dime a dozen but, GREAT leaders are harder to find.
 Good leaders keep employees but, great leaders inspire employees to be more than they ever thought they could be.

 Good leaders keep employees but, great leaders inspire employees to be more than they ever thought they could be.

-When I was asked about why I focus on developing the next level of leaders and my dedication to helping team reach high performance, I thought back to the skills of the best leaders I know.
+When I was asked about why I focus on developing the next level of leaders and my dedication to helping the team reach high performance, I thought back to the skills of the best leaders I know.
 I considered why I would have followed them into a burning building and why they inspired me to continue my endless journey of learning and development.
 Here’s my list of the 8 skills every great leader should possess.

 8 Skills Great Leaders Have